NoobInDaHause/NoobCogs/splitorsteal/README.md

  - `Checks:` Any
  - `Description:` Some useful information about split or steal.

-## [Hybrid Group]
+## [Legacy Group]
-Below are Hybrid Group Commands can be run with legacy prefix commands or slash commands.
+Below are Legacy Group Commands can be run with legacy prefix commands only.

 `[p]` is your bots prefix.